ostapovalilia57/ostapovalilia57/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...sd
 - 💞️ I’m looking to collaborate on .as..
-- 📫 How to reach me ...nbmqw
+- 📫 How to reach me ...nbmqwasfvx sfd
-sfd
 <!---
 ostapovalilia57/ostapovalilia57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.